 - Host Name-Must begin with a letter, digit, or underscore followed by letters, digits, underscores, spaces, hyphens, or dots ending with a letter, digit, or underscore.
 This field is required and must match the name configured on the target router device.
-Limited to 256 characters. - Device Type-The device type includes the following devices: - Cisco Router - Catalyst OS device
+Limited to 256 characters. - Device Type-The device type is the Cisco Router. - Device Description (not editable from this window)-Can contain any pertinent information about the device, such as the type of device, its location, or other information that might be helpful to service provider operators.
+Limited to 80 characters.

-- Terminal server - IE2100 (Cisco CNS appliance) - Device Description (not editable from this window)-Can contain any pertinent information about the device, such as the type of device, its location, or other information that might be helpful to service provider operators.
-Limited to 80 characters. - Management Address-Valid IP address of the device that ISC uses to configure the target router device.
+- Management Address-Valid IP address of the device that ISC uses to configure the target router device.
 This IP address must be reachable from the ISC host. - Domain Name-Must begin with a letter, digit, or underscore followed by letters, digits, underscores, spaces, hyphens, or dots ending with a letter, digit, or underscore.
 The name must match the domain name on the target router device. - Config Access Protocol-Administers the access protocol for config upload and download.
 Choices include: Telnet, Terminal, TFTP, and RCP.